ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 ```

 This script build the image and uses `chef/inspec` and `feedyard/docker-benchmark` to test the health
 and secure configuration of the image.
+You can include a _tag_ parameter to use other local Dockerfile.
+Dockerfile.unpinned is included as an example; it is built from alpine:latest and the packags do not
+include versions.
+This can be used for early detection of upcoming breaking changes.

 ### Publishing Official Images (for Maintainers only)